skip to Main Content

 These days, the automotive industry is talking about software-defined vehicles (SDVs), but not everyone understands what this means.
 Don’t all vehicles already have automotive software inside?

 They do, but software defined vehicles use automotive software in much more powerful ways.
 The fundamental functions of software defined vehicles are provided by software on top of advanced hardware resources and a modern operating system.
-Contrast this with the many single, fixed function hardware blocks and sensors in cars of the past.
-Software defined vehicles are more flexible and upgradable, use and share data, and are connected to the cloud.
+Contrast this with the many single, fixed-function hardware blocks and sensors in cars of the past.
+Software defined vehicles are more flexible and upgradeable, use and share data, and are connected to the cloud.
 This means they can be improved over time, similar to what customers expect from other digital devices.
-It also enables the auto industry to unlock new business models and new features and functionality over the vehicle life cycle through software.
+It also enables the auto industry to unlock new business models, features, and functionality over the vehicle life cycle through software.

-These may not seem like big differences, but they are incredibly important, bringing benefits and opportunities to both vehicle manufacturers and consumers.
-In this blog, I shed some light on what I believe are the critical aspects needed to build a software defined vehicle.
+These may not seem like significant differences, but they are incredibly important, bringing benefits and opportunities to both vehicle manufacturers and consumers.
+In this blog, I shed some light on what are the critical aspects needed to build as OEMs are developing software defined vehicles.

 Software Defined Vehicles: Flexible and Upgradable